The Great Dane Care Guide

 How Long do Great Danes Live?

-Similarly, another researcher, Dr Silvan, also found a correlation between the breed of a dog and its age at death.
-Consequently, while it was previously believed that Great Danes live between eight-to-10 years, six or seven and a few up to 12 years, Dr Silvan's study of 169 00 dead dogs has since concluded that Great Danes only live up to an average age of 9,63 years.
+Similarly, another researcher, Dr. Silvan, also found a correlation between the breed of a dog and its age at death.
+Consequently, while it was believed that Great Danes live between eight-to-10 years, Dr. Silvan's study of 169,000 dead dogs has since concluded that Great Danes only live up to an average age of 9.63 years.
 In predicting the lifespan of Great Danes, the dog's body size was the most important variable.

 Since the Great Dane's body size was such an important variable factor in determining its average age, just how big do Great Danes get, anyway?